Young Stroke Service

 Apply to be a participant

-If you are a young person with stroke or support a young person and would like to participate in the Young Stroke Service, you need a referral from a health practitioner.
+If you are a young person with stroke or support a young person and would like to participate in the Young Stroke Service, you need a referral from a health professional.
 This could be a GP, a member of the hospital treating team or a community-based therapist such as a physiotherapist or psychologist.

 For any queries please contact our team Monday to Friday from 9 am–5 pm.